flutter/devtools/packages/devtools_extensions/example/README.md

 1. Start app_that_uses_foo on any platform
 2. Open DevTools in release mode connected to app_that_uses_foo
-3. Find there is the custom tab 'Foo' in DevTools
+3. Find there is a custom tab with name 'Foo' in DevTools

 ## Example structure